ProcStack/WebDev/particleClass2D/README.md

 This was just a test to mess around with making a JavaScript class to create particles with a given velocity, trail length, adaptive trail attributes, and to create a pulling force to the cursor.

-*This page is using a JavaScript path to JQuerry 1.10.0; I don't know what differences there will be stepping up the version, so I left it for now.*
+*This page is using a JavaScript path to Google hosted JQuerry 1.10.0; I don't know what differences there will be stepping up the version, so I left it for now.*

 --------------------